Last Updated on February 23, 2024 by Carrie Stephens

-- The cortex is in charge of sensory information
+- The cortex is in charge of sensory information.

-- The cerebellum is in charge of voluntary movement
+- The cerebellum is in charge of voluntary movement.

 Parrots have a neural connector called the medial spiriform nuclei.
 This serves the same function in their brain but is slightly different in structure.

 Parrot Neurons vs. Human Neurons

-However, the neurons on a parrot’s brain are a lot denser than ours.
-As such, they have more connections between different parts of the brain.
-This allows for better information and sensory processing.
+However, the neurons in a parrot’s brain are far denser than ours.
+They have more connections between different parts of the brain, allowing for better information and sensory processing.

 Having denser neural connections across the brain means that parrots have a better:

-- Sense of smell
+- Sense of smell.

-- Reaction time
+- Reaction time.

 General Connection vs. Specific Connection

-Children at this age (and younger) do not recognize themselves in mirrors.
-They don’t pass the mark test until much later in life.
-This happens when they’ve reached a certain degree of brain development.
+Children at this age don’t recognize themselves in mirrors.
+They don’t pass the mark test until much later in life, which happens once they’ve reached a certain level of brain development.

-- Voice tones
+- Voice tones.

-- Learn over 100 words
+- Learn over 100 words.

-- Recognize colors, shapes, and objects
+- Recognize colors, shapes, and objects.

-- Understand the concept of zero
+- Understand the concept of zero.